 You’ll get treated like a local.

-I always get a kick out of tourists asking me for directions when we’re in a place for a longer period of time.
-I usually have Kimmy with me, which is a good indicator for most that I’m a local.
-Unfortunately, I’m also terrible with directions, so I’m not usually much help in those situations.
+I always got a kick out of tourists asking me for directions when we were in a place for a longer period of time.
+I usually had Kimmy with me, which was a good indicator for most that I was a local.

 Prioritizing self-care will make you feel better.

 It’s not just about trying the local pizza wherever you land and chugging beers on couches near and far.
 Nomadic travel is also about making time for the things that make you feel good.
-I’m talking about eating your veggies, exercising, and taking care of your mental health.

-If we’re staying anywhere for more than a few days, we need kitchen access to make home-cooked meals.
-I’m not as young as I used to be and just can’t bounce back from eating out all the time anymore.
 Exercising is easy to do when you have plentiful access to hiking trails where you are.
 If that’s not where you are, get outside anyway.
 Put on a YouTube yoga session.
 Do a round on the in-house elliptical.

 Self-care is also about scheduling those appointments you’ve been putting off.
-We always know how to have a good time at our “home base.”
-That means dentist appointments, annual physicals, and whatever else needs to happen to keep us in tip-top shape and traveling as long as possible.
+We always knew how to have a good time at our “home base.”

 Less is more.